freeCodeCamp/guide/src/pages/html/comments-in-html/index.md

 [About conditional comments](https://msdn.microsoft.com/en-us/library/ms537512(v=vs.85).aspx)

 <!--
-with comments you can help yourself and other users to understand your code easily for more info on comments goto :https://www.w3schools.com/Html/html_comments.asp
+With comments you can help yourself and other users to understand your code easily for more info on comments goto :https://www.w3schools.com/Html/html_comments.asp visit w3 schools
 -->